ROJAY'S ART GALLERY: Welcome to my private gallery. This is a select sampling of my work as it has progressed over the years, and

 Unused and unfinished (rejected) crest design for my soccer team ...
 I liked it ...

 Commissioned as a birthday gift for this ageless athlete.
-My caricatures are starting to
+After reading

 Gary Martin's book on professional inking techniques I picked up a $20 Sable #01